ak-uow/dissertation-write-up/chapters/04-methodology.md

 Figma has an easy-to-user, comprehensive feature set, including some very strong vector design tools (comparable with other market leaders in the UX Design space), reusable components, and clickable prototypes;
 It also has a feature complete student offering for free.

-One of the most significan design decisions made at this point in the project was to define the initial context of the experience as a vending machine.
+One of the most significant design decisions made at this point in the project was to define the initial context of the experience as a vending machine.
-The experiments were intended to explore the various combinations of technology
+The experiments were intended to explore the various combinations of technology - as previously mentioned IoT, Social Media, Augmented Reality, and Digital Rewards - rather than comparing different starting contexts;
+it's worth recognising that, it's very likely that a different starting point for the scenarios would lead to different participant feedback due to the participant assumptions based on the initial context.
+That is to say that while the choice of vending machine was intended to create a plausible situation for a contactless payment that also led to an IoT triggered advertisement on the smartphone, different people load the context with different contextual backstories; the assumed location of the vending machine was left to the individual, so while some might have imagined a more social surrounding like a canteen, others could and in fact did, imagine situations where the vending machine was in a more high footfall location.
+The personally envisaged place in which the advertisement is triggered undoubtedly influenced the individuals perception of the experience, especially with regards to how much time they might have to spare or how transient that experience might normally be.

 !! insert annotated wireframes

 ### Visual Designs

 The Visual Designs are distinct from the UX work because they were created as part of building the mock advertising that the participants were to experience, as opposed to working documents.
-These design fall into two categories, those that were largely ad-hoc base on the UX wireframes for the mobile screens, and those that were necessary to create the background scenario.
+These design fall into two categories, those that were largely ad-hoc based on the UX wireframes for the mobile screens, and those that were necessary to create the background scenario.

 #### Mobile Screen Designs